-Linda has always had many interests including finance, reading, learning, cooking, and traveling.
-She enjoys researching histor and writing.
+Linda has many interests, including finance, reading, learning, cooking, and traveling.
+She enjoys researching history and writing.

 Debt Can Kill Your Dreams

 So many Americans are drowning in debt.
 Their spending and debt habits are so high they are literally in over their heads.
 But it doesn't have to be that way.
 You can learn how to live on a budget and control your spending and your debt.

 Times are very tough right now, and it may seem like your finances and you are in a deep black hole.
 But if you are willing to take some steps to learn how to budget your money, and accept some good financial advice and information you can beat your debt problem.
 It may be tough and painful, but it can be done.

 If we look back and take the time to listen to some of our older people and their stories, it was not easy for them either.
 But they believed in hard work, pay as you go, and saving for emergencies.
 Many of those older people have now retired and are now able to enjoy a fairly nice standard of living.
 We can all learn a lot from the advice of our elderly relatives.